 Item # GH011

-Note: HERS™ ships via FedEx, so please be sure to give us your street address.
-Due to prohibitive shipping costs, we regret that we cannot ship HERShovel™ outside the continental U.S. For more info, please call us at 610 844 5232 for a shipping quote prior to ordering.
+Note: HERShovel™ ships via FedEx, so please be sure to give us your street address.
+FedEx will calculate your exact shipping cost during check-out.
+For shipping outside the continental U.S., please call us at 610 844 5232 for a shipping quote prior to ordering.

 Multiple sizes or adjustable